 - 5.1.
 Method interferences may be caused by contaminants in solvents, reagents, glassware, and other sample processing apparatus that lead to discrete artifacts or elevated baselines in the chromatograms.
 All reagents and apparatus must be routinely demonstrated to be free from interferences under the conditions of the analysis by running a LRB as described in Section 11.4. - 5.1.1.
-Glassware and syringes used in the medical marijuana lab must be thoroughly cleaned to prevent contamination.
+Glassware and syringes used in the medical marijuana laboratory must be thoroughly cleaned to prevent contamination.
 After use, rinse with the last solvent used, then rinse three times with dichloromethane, three times with acetone, and three times with methanol. - 5.1.2.
 The use of high-purity reagents and solvents helps to minimize interference problems.
 Purification of solvents by distillation in the laboratory is not performed, nor required. - 5.1.3.
-After cleaning, glassware is stored in a clean cabinet away from standards and syringes to prevent any cross-contamination. - 5.2.
+After cleaning, glassware is stored away from standards and syringes to prevent and cross-contamination. - 5.2.
 When interferences or contamination are evident in a sample, the re-preparation of the original sample is recommended after the source of contamination is identified and removed. - 5.3.
 Interfering contamination due to "carry over" may occur when a sample containing low concentrations of analytes is analyzed immediately following a sample containing relatively high concentrations of analytes.
-Rinsing of the autosampler syringe and associated equipment with needle wash (methanol) can minimize sample cross contamination. - 5.3.1.
-If target analytes are present at an unusually high concentration of extracted sample, the analyst must demonstrate that the analytes in the subsequent samples are not due to carry over.
-In addition, after analysis of a sample containing high concentrations of analytes, one or more injections of Lab Reagent Blank (LRB; Section 12.3) should be made to ensure that there is no carry over, and that accurate values are obtained for the next sample.
-The LRB must pass contamination criteria set in Section 11.4.2. - 5.3.2.
-Alternately, if the samples immediately following the high concentration sample do not contain the analytes that were at high concentration (calculated concentration < LOD), freedom from contamination has been established. - 5.4.
-Matrix interferences may occur as a result of contaminants present in the sample.
-If matrix interference is believed to have occurred, it is recommended that a matrix spike be analyzed with the sample to verify results.
-This may not always be possible given the amount of sample that is received for analysis.
+Rinsing of the autosampler syringe and associated equipment with needle wash (methanol) can minimize sample cross contamination.